yaroslavcherkaev/Systems_theory_and_systems_analysis/README.md

 The `rank` package is intended for calculations related to the ranking of alternatives.

 The package so far supports only symmetric matrices(NxN) for comparing alternatives.

-The package contains 8 variants with different matrix of comparison of alternatives (6x6).

-You can load these variants using `load_variant_from_file(variant: int)` method.